ArenKDesai/Aren-s-Notes/Intro to Algorithms/Network Flow.md

 Set of projects $P$ with benefits $p_i$ (could be negative).
 Some projects rely on other projects being completed.
 We use min cut.
 In general, if you're trying to identify a subset of a graph, use min cut.
-Connect all beginning projects to a source, and all ending projects to a sink.
+Connect all positive projects to a source, and all negative projects to a sink.
 Cut the edges between the source and the beginning projects.